 After your bail is set, you will then be expected to pay it or remain in jail until your trial.
 Choosing to pay your bail may seem like an impossible undertaking.
 Few of us have that kind of money just laying around.
 That is why a bond agent is key in securing your freedom.
 With Balboa Bail Bonds, you will be released within 24-48 hours of your arrest.
 No matter what time or day you need an agent, we are available to offer you much needed support and to get you back home to your family.

-After being released from jail and allowed back home, you will have to wait for the day of your trial.
+After being released from jail in Orange County and allowed back home, you will have to wait for the day of your trial.
 There may be several court proceedings set before your trial that you will also be required to go to.
 All court proceedings will likely be at Harbor Justice Center Newport Beach, which can be located at 4601 Jamboree Rd, Newport Beach, CA 92660.
 Appearing at these proceedings on time and well-dressed is incredibly important when it comes to both giving the court a good impression and making sure your bail doesn’t become forfeit.
 Once your bail is forfeit, you will not be able to get it back and you will lose all the money you gave to the court.